fsprojects/Paket/docs/content/lockfile.md

           Rx-Core (>= 2.2)
         log4net (1.2.10)

-Subsequent runs of [paket install](packet_install.htm) will not reanalyze the `packages.fsx` file.
+Subsequent runs of [paket install](packet_install.htm) will not reanalyze the `Dependencies` file.

-As a result, committing the `packages.lock` file to your version control system guarantees that other developers and/or build servers will always end up with a reliable and consistent set of packages regardless of where or when a [paket install](packet_install.htm) occurs.
+As a result, committing the `Dependencies.lock` file to your version control system guarantees that other developers and/or build servers will always end up with a reliable and consistent set of packages regardless of where or when a [paket install](packet_install.htm) occurs.